MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 # Assets
 Tracking and categorizing the assets that make up a production is probably one of the most complex parts of production management and complex systems have been developed to do this over the years.
 The role of OMC-JSON is not to replace this but to provide a common mechanism for communicating the assets needed for a given workflow and provide a means for the applications and services to find and access the files and other assets they need.
-This information includes how an asset relates to other parts of the production; some of those other parts are themselves assets (e.g., a proxy that is derived from the OCF), and some aren't (e.g., the scene in which the asset is used.)
+This information includes how an asset relates to other parts of the production; some of those other parts are themselves assets (e.g., a proxy that is derived from the OCF), and some aren't (e.g., the scene in which the asset is used).

 The 2030 vision establishes some core ideas behind the handling of assets:
 - Separation of its [structural and functional characteristics](./Functional&Structural.md)